-The definition of HEPA filters on is that they must remove 99.97% of particles “greater than or equal to” 0.3 microns.
+HEPA filters – the workhorse of any purifier – must remove 99.97% of particles “greater than or equal to” 0.3 microns.

-It only mentions particles 0.3 microns and above.
-So what about smaller particles the same size as the coronavirus?
-Can HEPA filters capture these?
+But the definition only mentions particles 0.3 microns and above.
+What about smaller particles like the coronavirus, can HEPA filters capture these?

-This exact question has led to years of confusion and false advertising claims about HEPA filters, such as this one, so let’s get to the bottom of it.
+This exact question has led to years of confusion and false advertising claims about HEPA filters, and is now leading to more misinformation about whether HEPA filters can or cannot capture the coronavirus that causes COVID-19.

-The answer is surprising.
+The fact that HEPA filters are so good at capturing tiny particles like the coronavirus is suprising.
 It’s surprising because our intuition about filters is wrong.
 Like most people, I had the intuition that HEPA filters work like a net.

 If a particle is smaller than the holes in the net, it gets through.
 Makes sense!
 However, it turns out that particles as small as the coronavirus, and other nano-particles get captured using a scientific phenomenon called diffusion.